MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 1. The Microsoft Purview window should still be open at the **Devices** page.
 Refresh this page and verify the device has been successfully onboarded.

-You have successfully onboarded a device and joined it to Microsoft Entra ID to be protected by endpoint DLP policies.
+You've successfully onboarded the device and joined it to Microsoft Entra ID.
+The device is now eligible for protection by endpoint DLP policies.

-## Task 3 – Create an endpoint DLP policy
+## Task 2 – Create an endpoint DLP policy

-In this task, you will create a Data Loss Prevention (DLP) policy in the Microsoft Purview portal to prevent sensitive information from being shared with generative AI platforms on Windows 11 devices.
-This policy will help ensure that sensitive customer data, such as driver's license numbers and personal information, is not accidentally or intentionally shared with AI platforms, protecting the organization's data integrity.
+In this task, you'll create a DLP policy that blocks the transfer of sensitive information to USB drives.
+This helps reduce the risk of data being taken offsite without authorization.

 1. Log on to Client 1 VM (SC-400-CL1) as the SC-400-cl1\admin account.

 1. You should still be at the **Devices** page in the Microsoft Purview portal, logged in as Joni Sherman.
-Select the **Home** button on the top left of the screen.
-If you're not logged in, navigate to `https://purview.microsoft.com` and login as Joni Sherman.
-Joni's password was set in a previous exercise.

-1. In the Microsoft Purview portal, select **Solutions** from the left sidebar, then select **Data Loss Prevention**.
+1. In the Microsoft Purview portal, select **Solutions** > **Data Loss Prevention**.

 1. From the left, navigation pane, select **Policies** then select **+ Create policy**.